Balancing study and part-time work

 Try to have a structured work pattern so that you can get into a routine and don’t agree to work at a time when you have lectures or tutorials scheduled.
 Perhaps it would suit you better to work more during the holidays and devote yourself to your studies during term time, doing fewer hours at work?

 If you have a part-time job it's inevitable that there will be times when your studies need to take precedence, during exam time, for example.
 If you work regular times, give your employer as much notice as possible that you will need more time during this period and try to negotiate a solution.

 University staff also appreciate fully that money is an issue and recognise that students need to work.
 If you do find yourself struggling to produce coursework on time seek advice and support as early as you can from your tutor.
 Often deadlines can be extended in exceptional circumstances.

 Be realistic about what you can do and don’t promise something you can’t deliver, or people will be less sympathetic to your needs another time.
 You can rush around from pillar to post for so long but eventually you need to get enough sleep.
 There are only 24 hours in a day and seven days in a week and you need time to unwind and relax.
 In the end, your health is the most important thing.

 If you are still concerned, talk to student services/student support at your university as specially trained advisers can often give you financial advice, from ways to budget to dealing with personal debt.
 They may present options that you didn’t know about.

 Added benefits from part-time work

-The benefits of the experience and skills you will gain from part-time work are huge and say a lot about you as a person.
-Work experience will help you to sharpen your transferable skills such as teamworking, leadership and negotiation.
+The benefits of the experience and skills you will gain from part-time work are huge and say a lot about you to future employers.
+It will help you to sharpen your transferable skills such as teamworking, leadership and negotiation.
 Many recruiters consider relevant work experience an important part of a CV and some will not interview candidates without it.

 Remember that everything you do at university counts.
 Even if your work is voluntary you may still be gaining key skills, so make sure you log all your experience on your CV.